 You will need to consider costs that you will be required to pay for before you move into the property.
 These include:

-- Bond - usually 2 weeks but could be 4 weeks in advance.
+- Bond - usually 4 weeks in advance.

 - Rent in advance - usually two weeks in advance in addition to the bond.

 - Electricity - connection fee and security deposit could be required.

 - Telephone - connection fee, line installation and security deposit could be required.

 - Gas - connection fee and security deposit could be required.

 - Furniture - you may need to purchase furniture.

 A very useful facility that can assist you with setting up your utilities is www.connectnow.com.au.
 This web site can assist with what you might need to consider when moving and can organise this for you.